pnlnum/pnl/README.md

 cmake -DPNL_INSTALL_PREFIX=some/new/prefix /relative/path/to/pnl
 ```

-Some useful variables to modify the behaviour of cmake.
+Some useful variables to modify the behavior of cmake.

 - `-DCMAKE_BUILD_TYPE=Release/Debug`.
 Default is Debug.
 Choose Debug for building a development release without optimization and with debugging symbols.
 Choose Release for building an optimized version.